simula/mosaic5g-store/README.md

 images, tools.

+## Note
+This branch is intended for the snaps in devmode, while the snaps in confined mode are now on develop branch

 # FlexRAN SDK

 A Software Developement Kit (SDK) has been developped to facilitate the use of the API that is exposed by FlexRAN-rtc.